bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_one_analysis.rst

 -------------------------
 On Mac OS 10.6.8, it is highly recommended that you use `Enthought Python <https://www.enthought.com/products/epd/>`_, which includes Numpy/Scipy/IPython/MPL.
 Download OpenCV from `opencv.org <http://opencv.org/>`_ and install using CMake according to their instructions.

-For Mac OS 10.7 and later, we use the Python version supplied by Apple: 2.7.3 (as of summer 2013).
+For Mac OS 10.7.* and 10.8.*, we have tested the Python version supplied by Apple: 2.7.3 (as of summer 2013).
+Download the Python `Scipy SuperPack <http://fonnesbeck.github.io/ScipySuperpack/>`_ for your OS version.
 Download OpenCV from `opencv.org <http://opencv.org/>`_ and install using CMake according to their instructions.

+On Mac OS 10.8.* and 10.9.*, we have tested `MacPorts <http://macports.org>`_ Python as well as Apple's version.

 You should be able to ``import`` all the aforementioned modules successfully; if you can, you have successfully set up Python for use with ACTION.